juju/docs/src/en/getting-started-general.md

 Using the stable PPA resource guarantees you will always have access to the very latest stable version of Juju.

-To install Juju on Ubuntu 14.04 LTS (trusty), you have one additional step, to install LXD from the backports repository:
+To install Juju on Ubuntu 14.04 LTS (Trusty), you have one additional step, to install LXD from the backports repository:

 ```bash